 Ginger to Ease Nausea Due to Wegovy:

-Another intriguing approach to post-operative nausea is sniffing rubbing alcohol.
-A randomized trial found that when post-op patients sniffed 70% isopropyl alcohol from soaked cotton every half hour, they reported significantly less nausea and vomiting (Journal of Maxillofacial and Oral Surgery, Dec.
+This approach also works for post-operative nausea.
+In a randomized trial, post-op patients who sniffed 70% isopropyl alcohol from soaked cotton every half hour reported significantly less nausea and vomiting (Journal of Maxillofacial and Oral Surgery, Dec.
 2018).

 You can learn more about ginger and other strategies for alleviating stomach upset in our eGuide to Digestive Disorders.
 Since both alcohol wipes and ginger are significantly less expensive than ondansetron (Zofran, Zuplenz), the gold standard medication for treating nausea, we wonder why clinicians don’t have people try one of those first.